shredbx/shredbx/src/apps/web/README.md

 ## What & Why

-This is the **main ShredBX web application**.
+This is the **main ReactBook web application**.
-It serves as the **experimental dev lab workspace** — a control center where all ShredBX projects, demos, and knowledge bases can be explored.
+It serves as the **experimental dev lab workspace** — a control center where all ReactBook projects, demos, and knowledge bases can be explored.

 ## When to Use

-- To browse and test all ShredBX experiments in one place
+- To browse and test all ReactBook experiments in one place
 - To connect ReactBook, PatternBook, and other packages into a single workspace
 - To prototype and run demos quickly